mmghannam/colgen2025/modeling/README.md

 ### The Knapsack Problem

-In this exercise, you will be asked to implement several variants of the famous Knapsack problem.
+In this exercise, you will be asked to implement several variants of the famous Knapsack problem in [knapsack.py](knapsack.py).

 The most popular variant of this problem is the $0-1$ knapsack, where one needs to decide which items to put into a knapsack/bag.
 These items both have a weight and a value, and thus the objective is to maximize the total value we bring, keeping in mind